swaminathankannan/swaminathankannan/README.md

 ## 🚀 **About Me**

 I'm an **Angular MEAN Stack Developer** at **Niiv Software Company**, passionate about building **scalable, high-performance, and user-centric web applications**.
-With expertise in **Angular, JavaScript, TypeScript, and Microservices Architecture**, I specialize in developing dynamic front-end applications.
+With expertise in **Angular, JavaScript, TypeScript, and Microservices Architecture**, I specialize in developing dynamic front-end applications with seamless UI/UX experiences.

 ### 🔹 **What I Do:**

 - 🌐 **Frontend Engineering** – Crafting **modern, responsive, and interactive UIs** with **Angular** & **TypeScript**
 - ⚙️ **Microservices Architecture** – Building **scalable & modular** web applications with **RESTful APIs**
 - 📈 **Performance Optimization** – Enhancing user experience through **efficient, optimized, and secure code**